HydroCFD/buoyant_jet/OpenFOAM/README.md

 - Designed for **inclined dense jets**, such as those in desalination brine discharges.
 - Non-dimensional variables reduce complexity and enhance generalization.
-- Captures jet trajectory, mixing, and dilution performance.
+- Captures jet trajectory, mixing, and dilution.
 - Compatible with a wide range of OpenFOAM versions (see below).

 ---